upsidedownlabs/upsidedownlabs.github.io/software/bioamp/muscle-bioamp-arduino-firmware/index.rst

     repetitions you perform in an exercise or for monitoring muscle activation events.

     .. note::

-        To learn about this project, visit our Instructables page for detailed guide: https://www.instructables.com/Exercise-Monitoring-Using-Wearable-Muscle-Sensor-E/
+        For a detailed guide, visit our Instructables page:: https://www.instructables.com/Exercise-Monitoring-Using-Wearable-Muscle-Sensor-E/

 .. dropdown:: 12.
 2 Channel EMG Game Controller